-One of the easiest ways to split utility bills between housemates is to ensure one person is responsible for the bill and the rest of the housemates set up standing orders to the appointed person’s bank account to cover their share of the costs every month (or every six months, or every year, depending on each bill).
-This is the best way to avoid a mad rush every single time a bill is received, or worse, having to chase someone up for late payments.
+One of the easiest ways to split utility bills between housemates is to ensure one person is responsible for the bills.
+The rest of the housemates can then set up standing orders to the appointed person’s bank account to cover their share of the costs every month (or every six months, or every year, depending on each bill).
+This is the best way to avoid a mad rush every single time a student bill is received, or worse, having to chase someone up for late payments.

 Step 4: Paying bills on time.

-A sure-fire way to ensure that your utility bills are paid on time is to set them up as direct debits to ensure they can’t be forgotten about.
-That said, you should know your payment dates for each individual bill, so keep a close record of them so that you can monitor your outgoings.
+A sure-fire way to ensure that your utility bills are paid on time is to set them up as direct debits.
+This ensures they can’t be forgotten about.
+That said, you should know your payment dates for each individual bill.
+Keep a close record of them so that you can monitor your outgoings.